Exam Announcement Details

 Required Licenses & Certifications

-Option 1 - Upload an official copy of your documentation and attach to this application - Good for this application and all future applications!
+Option 1 - Upload an official copy of your documentation and attach to this application

 You may upload the documentation into your account, and attach to this application.
 Once uploaded to your account, the documentation may be attached to all future applications.
 This will save you time and money if you apply for an examination in the future.
 This also ensures that your documentation will not be misplaced.